ThinkPad: Early models

-In April 1992, IBM announced the first ThinkPad model, the 700, later renamed the 700T after the release of three newer models, the 300, (new) 700 and 700C in October 1992.
-The 700T was a tablet computer.
+In April 1992, IBM announced the first ThinkPad models, the 300, 700, and 700C all released on October 5, 1992.
+The 700T released in 1993 was a tablet computer.

 This machine was the first product produced under IBM's new "differentiated product personality" strategy, a collaboration between Richard Sapper and Tom Hardy, head of the corporate IBM Design Program.
 Development of the 700C also involved a close working relationship between Sapper and Kazuhiko Yamazaki, lead notebook designer at IBM's Yamato Design Center in Japan and liaison between Sapper and Yamato engineering.

 This 1990–1992 "pre-Internet" collaboration between Italy and Japan was facilitated by a special Sony digital communications system that transmitted high-res images over telephone lines.
 This system was established in several key global Design Centers by Hardy so IBM designers could visually communicate more effectively and interact directly with Sapper for advice on their projects.
-For his innovative design management leadership during ThinkPad development, Hardy was named "innovator of the Year 1992" by PC Magazine.
+For his innovative design management leadership during ThinkPad development, Hardy was named "Innovator of the Year 1992" by PC Magazine.

-The first ThinkPad tablet, a PenPoint-based device formally known as the IBM 2521 ThinkPad, was positioned as a developer's release.
+The first ThinkPad tablet, a PenPoint-based device formally known as the IBM ThinkPad 2521, was positioned as a developer's release.
 The ThinkPad tablet became available for purchase by the general public, as the 700T, in October of the same year.

 IBM marketed the ThinkPad creatively, through methods such as early customer pilot programs, numerous pre-launch announcements, and an extensive loaner program designed to showcase the product's strengths and weaknesses, including loaning a machine to archaeologists excavating the ancient Egyptian city of Leontopolis.
 The resulting report documented the ThinkPad's excellent performance under difficult conditions; "The ThinkPad is an impressive machine, rugged enough to be used without special care in the worst conditions Egypt has to offer."
+The positive critical and commercial reception of the ThinkPad played a key part in reversing IBM's fortunes.

 The first ThinkPads were very successful, collecting more than 300+ awards for design and quality.

 Acquisition by Lenovo

 In 2005, Lenovo purchased the IBM personal computer business and the ThinkPad as a flagship brand along with it.
-Speaking about the purchase of IBM's personal computer division, Lenovo founder Liu Chuanzhi said, "We benefited in three ways from the IBM acquisition.
+Lenovo founder Liu Chuanzhi said, "We benefited in three ways from the IBM acquisition.
 We got the ThinkPad brand, IBM's more advanced PC manufacturing technology and the company's international resources, such as its global sales channels and operation teams.
 These three elements have shored up our sales revenue in the past several years."

-Although Lenovo acquired the right to use the IBM brand name for five years after its acquisition of IBM's personal computer business, Lenovo only used it for three years.
-Today Lenovo manufactures and markets Think-branded products while IBM is mostly responsible for overseeing servicing and repairs for the Think line of products produced by Lenovo.
-Both IBM and Lenovo play a key role in the design of their "Think" branded products.
+Although Lenovo acquired the right to use the IBM brand name for five years after it acquired IBM's personal computer business, it was only used for three years.
+In 2012 Lenovo manufactured and marketed Think-branded products while IBM was mostly responsible for overseeing servicing and repairs for them.
+At that time both IBM and Lenovo played a key role in the design of their "Think" branded products.

-Most of the Think line of products are designed at the Yamato Labs in Japan.